asahun/cdc-lead-management/docs/lead_workspace.md

   email action so the correct signature and SMTP sender (e.g. `abby@loadrouter.com`) are applied automatically (scheduled emails embed the profile marker so the scheduler can send with the right identity).
+- Each lead header now includes a subtle delete icon that opens a confirmation modal before permanently deleting the lead (and clearing the property assignment flag).
+- A “Phone Scripts” card at the bottom of the lead view surfaces registered-agent, decision-maker, and gatekeeper scripts with placeholders automatically populated from the current profile and lead/property data (plus a copy-to-clipboard action).

 ## Follow-up Ideas